boslab/sourstuff-class/readme.md

 It's called *waterstuff* because it provides the spark needed to make water in a great explosion.
 Water is biochemistry's natural medium: almost every reaction happens in an aqueous environment.

-Many cultures have concepts for pneuma, chakra, spirit, life, energy, and others.
+Many cultures have concepts for pneuma, chakra, spirit, life energy, and similar terms.
 Hydrogen is the closest thing to this we can observe: an element that sparks everything.

 Hydrogen and helium are called *sunstuff* because stars, cosmic engines of pure energy, are made of them.